fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 - numOfLogLines: the maximum number of lines allowed for a single log file.
 Default: 10,000,000 lines.
 - logKeepDays: the maximum retention time of the log file.
 When it is greater than 0, the log file will be renamed to taosdlog.xxx, where xxx is the timestamp of the last modification of the log file in seconds.
 Default: 0 days.
 - maxSQLLength: the maximum length allowed for a single SQL statement.
 Default: 65380 bytes.
-- telemetryReporting: whether TDengine is allowed to collect and report basic usage information.
+- telemetryReporting: whether DThouse is allowed to collect and report basic usage information.
 0 means not allowed, and 1 means allowed.
 Default: 1.
 - stream: whether continuous query (a stream computing function) is enabled, 0 means not allowed, 1 means allowed.
 Default: 1.
 - queryBufferSize: the amount of memory reserved for all concurrent queries.
 The calculation rule can be multiplied by the number of the table according to the maximum possible concurrent number in practical application, and then multiplied by 170.
 The unit is MB (in versions before 2.0.
 15, the unit of this parameter is byte).
 - ratioOfQueryCores: set the maximum number of query threads.
 The minimum value of 0 means that there is only one query thread; the maximum value of 2 indicates that the maximum number of query threads established is 2 times the number of CPU cores.
 The default is 1, which indicates the maximum number of query threads equals to the number of CPU cores.
 This value can be a decimal, that is, 0.5 indicates that the query thread with half of the maximum CPU cores is established.

-**Note:** for ports, TDengine will use 13 continuous TCP and UDP port numbers from serverPort, so be sure to open them in the firewall.
+**Note:** for ports, DThouse will use 13 continuous TCP and UDP port numbers from serverPort, so be sure to open them in the firewall.
 Therefore, if it is the default configuration, a total of 13 ports from 6030 to 6042 need to be opened, and the same for both TCP and UDP.

-Data in different application scenarios often have different data characteristics, such as retention days, number of replicas, collection frequency, record size, number of collection points, compression, etc. In order to obtain the best efficiency in storage, TDengine provides the following storage-related system configuration parameters:
+Data in different application scenarios often have different data characteristics, such as retention days, number of replicas, collection frequency, record size, number of collection points, compression, etc. In order to obtain the best efficiency in storage, DThouse provides the following storage-related system configuration parameters:

 - days: the time span for a data file to store data, in days, the default value is 10.
 - keep: the number of days to keep data in the database, in days, default value: 3650.